DMTF/SPDM-Responder-Validator/README.md

 ### Test Not Covered

-The test for SPDM vendor defined message is not covered.
+The test for SPDM vendor-defined messages is not covered.

-Some tests may require the responder to provision the environment.
-For example, mutual authentication may require the responder to provision the certificate from the requester.
-Pre-shared Key (PSK) exchange requires the requester and responder to provision the PSK.
-CSR retrival requires the requester to provide OEM-specific valid RequesterInfo.
+Some tests may require the Responder to provision the environment.
+For example, mutual authentication may require the Responder to provision the certificate from the Requester.
+Pre-shared Key (PSK) exchange requires the Requester and Responder to provision the PSK.
+CSR retrival requires the Requester to provide OEM-specific valid RequesterInfo.
 These tests are not covered.

-Some SPDM flows (such as mutual authentication and responder initiated key update) are controlled and triggered by the responder.
+Some SPDM flows (such as mutual authentication and Responder-initiated key update) are controlled and triggered by the Responder.
 These tests are not covered.

 ## Test Implementation

-The test cases implementation is based uon DMTF [libspdm](https://github.com/DMTF/libspdm).
-The test cases checkpoint has no assumption on libspdm implementation.
+The test cases implementation is based upon DMTF's [libspdm](https://github.com/DMTF/libspdm).
+The test cases checkpoint has no assumption on the libspdm implementation.

-The test case implemenmtation supports below transport binding by default:
+The test case implemenmtation supports the following transport binding by default:

    MCTP and secured MCTP follow :